- Home

 How to Sleep with a Halo Brace?

 Sleeping with a Halo Brace can be one of the biggest challenges for patients undergoing spinal immobilization.
 Since the Halo Brace keeps the neck and head completely immobile, finding a comfortable sleeping position requires careful adjustments to pillows, bedding, and overall sleeping habits.
 Proper positioning is essential to prevent discomfort, reduce pressure points, and ensure a restful sleep, which is crucial for spine injury recovery.
 Patients in Gurgaon and Delhi who use a Halo Brace can benefit from expert guidance at MOBILITY Solution Artificial Limbs Center, ensuring they adapt smoothly to wearing the brace, even while sleeping.
+Sleeping with a halo neck brace can be challenging at first, but comfort improves with time.
+Always use a firm mattress and a thin pillow under your back instead of your head to avoid pressure.
+Recliner chairs or wedge pillows can make sleeping easier.
+Keep the halo cervical collar and vest clean to prevent skin irritation.
+Avoid twisting or bending your neck.
+If needed, consult your doctor about sleeping positions.
+Remember, proper rest accelerates healing when wearing a halo brace for a broken neck or halo for cervical fracture recovery.

 Best Sleeping Positions for Halo Brace Users